Terms and Conditions

 - If you wish to change any aspect of your tour after it has commenced, DTC and/or Our agents will do their best to make the changes you have asked for, subject to you being responsible for any cancellation and/or retention charges that may be levied for the arrangements originally booked, for the cost of your new arrangements and for any costs incurred by DTC and/or Our agents in attempting to secure or securing any revised arrangements.

 - If you wish to transfer your booking to another person, you may request do so provided the reason for the transfer is for personal illness, the death or serious illness of a close family member, jury service, redundancy or unavoidable work commitments not known about at the time of booking.
 DTC reserves the right to request proof of these situations if it deems it appropriate.
-Requests for a transfer must be made in writing at least 30 days prior to departure and must be accompanied by documentary proof of the reason for the transfer (e.g. a doctor‟s certificate), full details of the person who will replace you, any outstanding balance due for the tour, a payment of £40 to cover Our administration costs plus such amount as Our suppliers will require to effect the change.
+Requests for a transfer must be made in writing at least 60 days prior to departure and must be accompanied by documentary proof of the reason for the transfer (e.g. a doctor‟s certificate), full details of the person who will replace you, any outstanding balance due for the tour, a payment of £40 to cover Our administration costs plus such amount as Our suppliers will require to effect the change.
+DTC reserves the right to retain your original registration fee and a new registration fee will be required from the person who is to replace you.
+Any transfer requests made within 60 days of departure may incur additional administration costs.
 Please note that, in some cases, suppliers such as airlines treat name changes as a cancellation, levying cancellation charges and requiring full payment for a new ticket.
 All these charges will be payable by you or the replacement person.

 8. Alterations to and cancellations of the Event